AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 The idea of *confirmation* is a representation of the risk that a transaction will fail to become finalized within a blockchain network; as a transaction receives more *confirmations*, the probability that a doublespend attempt succeeds approaches 0.
 A transaction is said to have been *confirmed* once it has enough confirmations to pass a *breakpoint*, beyond which the probability of an attack succeeding is close (enough) to 0.

 Let us say that some chain, $C_1$, is reflected by another chain, $C_2$.
 Since we have two chains, we will also say that $N = 2$.
 For simplicity, let us assume that these two chains have equal hash power and use the same hash function for the PoW -- this means the attacker can mine either chain.
-Let us also denote the probability of an attack succeeding on some chain, $C_i$, via the function $P_{C_i}(q_i)$, where $q_i$ is the proportion of computational power that the attacker controls.
+Let us also denote the probability of an attack succeeding on some chain, $C_i$, via the function $P_{C_i}(q_i)$, where $q_i$ is both the proportion of computational power that the attacker controls and the probability that the attacker will create the next block (these values are equal).

 \todo{write out these paragraphs properly and make maths more formal}